Four Uses for Aspirin You’ve Probably Never Heard Of

 - Rub the mixture onto the sweat stains only.

-- Let stand night, without rinsing.
+- Let stand overnight, without rinsing.